 DAYTONA’s winningest driver was a mainstay in the DAYTONA 500, memorably getting his only victory in 1998.
 The legendary driver competed in the Rolex 24 At DAYTONA one time, but his 2001 debut was something special.
 Along with his son Dale Earnhardt Jr. and sports car veterans Andy Pilgrim and Kelly Collins, he co-drove the No. 3 Chevrolet Corvette C5-R, finishing fourth overall and second in the GTS class.

 Dale Earnhardt Jr.

 With only two career appearances, Earnhardt Jr. has captured two podium finishes.
-In addition to driving alongside his father in the 2001 Rolex 24 for a second place finish in the GTS class, he ran in the teamed up with sports car champion Andy Wallace and Tony Stewart in 2004, earning a podium position with a third place finish in their group.
+In addition to driving alongside his father in the 2001 Rolex 24 for a second place finish in the GTS class, he ran in the teamed up with sports car champion Andy Wallace and Tony Stewart in 2005, placing fourth in their group.

-Foyt is one of only three drivers to win both the Rolex 24 At DAYTONA and DAYTONA 500.
+Foyt is one of only two drivers to win the Rolex 24 At DAYTONA, DAYTONA 500, and Indianapolis 500, which we won four times.
 A two-time winner of the Rolex 24, he earned victories in 1983 and ’85 while driving for Henn's Swap Shop Racing.
-His lone DAYTONA 500 victory came in 1972, driving for the legendary Wood Brothers Racing organization, edging Charlie Glotzbach by a full lap.
+His lone DAYTONA 500 victory came in 1972, driving for the legendary Wood Brothers Racing organization, besting Charlie Glotzbach by a full lap.